CIA activities in Indonesia: Secrets as of 1998

 DCI George Tenet, in declining the declassification of nine operations, said it would constitute a secret history of American power as used against foreign governments by three Presidents.
 Such CIA operations regarding Indonesia included political propaganda and bombing missions by aircraft during the 1950s.

-In 2001, the CIA attempted to prevent the publication of the State Department volume Foreign Relations of the United States, 1964-1968, which documents U.S. involvement in the Indonesian mass killings of leftists in the 1960s.
+In 2001, the CIA attempted to prevent the publication of the State Department volume Foreign Relations of the United States, 1964–1968, which documents U.S. involvement in the Indonesian mass killings of leftists in the 1960s.
 A four-page memo written by the then active Far East Division Chief, William E. Colby, had its text erased.
 This memo was dated only one day after the U.S. planned to move tens of thousands of dollars to an anti-Indonesian Communist Party in the 1960s.
 The document had stated that there was almost no chance that the support of U.S. intelligence would be released.
-It was estimated that between 100,000 and 1,000,000 communists were killed; however, the actual number is unknown.
+It was estimated that between 100,000 and 1,000,000 "Communists" were killed, including little children and Chinese Indonesians; however, the actual number is unknown.

+A retrospective historical report published by the CIA in 1996 admits that "Sukarno was no 'dube of the Communists.'
+Chinese or any other, and confirms that the PKI had "virtually no ethnic Chinese on its personnel roster.
+Not more than a dozen Chinese names could be found among some 2,000 PKI biographic information cards at the American embassy."
+The report continues, stating that "the average PKI member often shared the same ingrained suspicion and animosity toward the Chinese as his non-Communist countrymen." concluding that "while the PKI made the fraternal and adulatory noises toward Peking and the Chinese revolution...It is out of the Question for Sukarno or Aidit to have offered any outside power 'a piece of the action' or requested help in the September 30 affair."